About This Blog

 On this day in 1917 Czar Nicholas II abdicated – marking the end of a thousand years of Romanov rule and the beginning of a chain of events that would change the course of world history.
 Russia had witnessed previous … Continue reading

-Fifty-five years ago today, before a closed session at the 20th Congress of the Communist Party of the Soviet Union, Nikita Khrushchev lit the fuse of an almighty powder keg when he delivered his sensational speech, On the Personality Cult … Continue reading
+On this day in 1956, before a closed session at the 20th Congress of the Communist Party of the Soviet Union, Nikita Khrushchev delivered his sensational speech, On the Personality Cult and its Consequences – or the “Secret Speech” as … Continue reading

 21st February 1965 Assassination of Malcolm X

-Today we pay tribute to America’s extraordinary 1960s ‘Black Muslim’ leader and future World Prophet Malcolm X – murdered forty-seven years ago – whose audacious and inflammatory words, infamous autobiography and extraordinary TV appearances as the Nation of Islam’s spokesman … Continue reading
+Today we pay tribute to America’s extraordinary 1960s ‘Black Muslim’ leader and future World Prophet Malcolm X – assassinated 53 years ago – whose audacious and inflammatory words, infamous autobiography and extraordinary TV appearances as the Nation of Islam’s spokesman … Continue reading

 19th February 1942 Roosevelt Issues Executive Order 9066